Genusbiz/docs/developers/defining-an-app-model/services/web-services/web-service-references.md

+---
+title: Web Service References in Genus Apps
+description: Add Web Service References in Genus Studio for consuming Web Services to retreive metadata from the WSDL.
+Define endpoints and authentication for the service.
+author: eriksandnes
+---
 # Web Service References

 The Web Service Reference is a component that locally represents the exposed functionality of a Web Service.
 This representation is built by retrieving metadata from the WSDL published for the Web Service.